vgreg/earnings_news_jar/README.md

 ## Sample stocks

-We also include the sample of stocks used in our analysis for the Journal of Accounting Research with their corresponding CRSP-PERMNO and TRTH identifier in a csv file.
+We include the sample of stocks used in our analysis for the Journal of Accounting Research with their corresponding CRSP-PERMNO and TRTH identifier in a csv file.

+## Ravenpack

+We provide a sample code on how to extract earnings announcement and analyst recommendation revision news from Ravenpack.